mvpedro/AWS-Transcription-Workflow/README.md

 * ✅ **SNS notification** on transcript completion
 * ✅ **DynamoDB table** for job tracking (status, timestamps, results)
 * ✅ **Step Function visual workflow** for better observability
-* ✅ **Add translation layer** if you want to automatically translate the English transcript into Spanish instead of dual transcription jobs
+* ✅ **Add translation layer** if you want to automatically translate the English transcript into other languages
 * ✅ **Integrate Amazon Translate + Subtitle merger** for multilingual subtitle generation

 ---